 The Disadvantages of Both

-Although there are many benefits of each service, there are also some drawbacks you might experience with hosted PBX vs VoIP:
+Although there are many benefits of each service, no technology is perfect.
+Here are also some drawbacks you might experience with hosted PBX vs VoIP:

 PBX Disadvantages